 Below is an overview of each section included in a standard set of bylaws.
 This overview gives insights and examples that may be relevant for you.
 You can use this information alongside our sample bylaws to create your own.
 You can find a copy of these and other bylaws here.

-In this section include definitions of important words or phrases that are used throughout the bylaws.
+When writing co-op bylaws in Manitoba, this section should include definitions of important words or phrases that are used throughout the bylaws.
 Some commonly used terms to define in your bylaws include:

 In our sample bylaws, you’ll find some examples of these standard definitions you can use.
 Likely other terms specific to your co-op will also need to be defined.